Armstrong & Mahathir

 On 9 May 2018, the opposition led by Mahathir experienced a suspension of critical judgment brought about by amnesia.
 It is lost on the masses that during Mahathir's term, the Forex affair cost taxpayers RM30 billion, Perwaja Steel RM10 billion, Bank Bumiputra RM10 billion, and Konsortium Perkapalan RM1.6 billion.
 This culminated in Renong, which sent the stock market reeling.
 A presumption of guilt even is responded to with sarcasm and cynicism.

-UMNO's dream team is back, and they are making the right noises enthralling the beguiled masses.
-Post-election is not the dawn of a clean Malaysia based on the hope and aspirations of the people but that of the old Mahathir-Daim UMNO based on nepotism and patronage.
+UMNO's dream team is back, and they are making the right noises to enthral the beguiled masses.
+Post-election is not the dawn of a clean Malaysia based on the people's hopes and aspirations but that of the old Mahathir-Daim UMNO, based on nepotism and patronage.

 Plant a flag if the Finance Ministry is eventually assigned to a lackey saddled with a conflict of interest to keep the evidence buried.
 Plant a flag if the baton of his premiership is handed to a loyalist to ensure his 'legacy' and as in Armstrong, when an ex-teammate, who knows where the bodies are buried, is denied a place in the team.